aanchalchauhan/EDA-of-Zomato/README.md

 •	Analysed data and solved business generic problems.

+# Usage :
+This could help in optimizing the menu, improving delivery times, increasing revenue, identifying trends, and improving customer satisfaction.

 # Author :
 This project was created by Aanchal Singh Chauhan.
 For more information, please contact